larryms/ASR-Workshop/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![The Availability group dashboard displays, with SQLVM3 and its properties called out.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image403.png "Availability group dashboard")

 >**Note:** This task could have been done using the Azure Automation script during Failback, but more DBAs would prefer a good, clean failback and then do this manually once they are comfortable with the failback.

+### Failback On-Prem VM

+After failover from on-prem to Azure, replicated virtual machines aren't protected by Site Recovery, and the Azure location is now acting as the active location.
+To fail back VMs in a recovery plan, run a planned failover from the secondary site to the primary, as follows.

+1. Within the BCDRRSV Recovery vault, Select Replicated Items > OnPremVM.
+From the table, click 'Commit' and say 'OK'.
+This will take a short time to complete.
+2. From the same screen, select 'Planned Failover'.
+Select 'Full Download' and check 'Create the Virtual Machine'.
+Press 'OK'.
+3. This will take a few minutes to run as it replicates the VM back from Azure to the HyperV server.
+While you are waiting, if you are interested, see [Why is there no button called failback?](https://docs.microsoft.com/en-us/azure/site-recovery/hyper-v-azure-failback#why-is-there-no-button-called-failback) for more information about the 'planned failover' button.
+4. Once this completes, you can RDP again into the RDP server and test that your application is running.

 ## After the hands-on lab